 The longevity of sexual interest can sometimes mean that older unmarried or widowed persons may find themselves facing a severe struggle to control their desires.
 This can be a very difficult situation, and we do not claim to have any easy solutions for those who are grappling with it.
 We do know that God's personal care for us extends even into this area of our experience, and that He can help us to live satisfying lives in spite of unfulfilled desires – as many single adults, both young and old, can testify.

-If you would like to discuss these matters at greater length with a member of our staff, feel free to call Focus on the Family's Counseling department.
+If you would like to discuss these matters at greater length, feel free to call Focus on the Family's Counseling department.

 Sexual Changes Accompanying Menopause: Debra Taylor discusses women's sexual changes that accompany aging, and she offers married couples hope for maintaining sexual intimacy in every life stage.